acmdas/das_fieldstones/morefieldstones2017.md

 ## Wolves
 Tue, 30 May 2017

-"It is an act of charity to cry out against the wolf when he is among the sheep."&mdash;St. Francis de Sales, <em>Introduction to the Devout Life, Part 3, Ch.29</em>
+"It is an act of charity to cry out against the wolf when he is among the sheep."&mdash;St. Francis de Sales, *Introduction to the Devout Life, Part 3, Ch.29*

 ## Laughing at honour
 Tue, 06 Jun 2017